Fistsofury/Fists-DiscordBot/README.md

 - /clearmaintenance: Deletes the maintenance message

 ## Config.JSON
 -  "token": "your-bot-token-here", -- Put in your bot token
 -  "clientId": "your-client-id-here", -- put in your bots application ID
 -  "guildId": "your-guild-id-here", -- Put in your server ID
 -  "serverIp": "your-server-ip-here", -- Can leave blank and use /configure to overwrite
 -  "serverPort": "your-server-port-here", -- Can leave blank and use /configure to overwrite
 -  "allowedRoles": ["your-reole-id-here"] --User permission ID's for people to use the commands ["ROLE_ID_1", "ROLE_ID_2", "ROLE_ID_3"]
+-  "host": "localhost", -- IP or localhost
+-  "port": "3306", -- Port for your database
+-  "user": "root", --username for your database, Root is standard in most Heidi configurations
+-  "password": "", --Password if you have one
+-  "database": "vorpcore_xxxxx" -- your database name exactly how its spelt

 ## Prerequisites